 In Sonic Rush Adventure, in the cutscene right before the boss for Coral Cave, Blaze shoots a huge fireball at Captain Whisker.
 During gameplay, she can't even shoot small ones, although she can temporarily become one to attack surrounding enemies.

 Thankfully averted in Sonic Unleashed, where Sonic boosts through enemies to destroy them, bounces off of them like pinballs as he destroys them, quicksteps out of the way, and even "drifts" around tight corners.
+All of these things are done by Sonic in cutscenes, and can be also done in-game.
 The one thing you couldn't do in game that Sonic did in the cutscene is play as Super Sonic, except during the final fight.

 In the Prince of Persia: Sands of Time trilogy your character is able to grab hold of specific ledges and bars to move around the area.
 In certain cutscenes, though, he is shown to be capable of much more elaborate maneuvers.
 This style was actually moved into Assassin's Creed made by the same people, where you can literally grab onto almost anything.